youtous/destr0yer-build/README.md

     - Generate a basic auth user used for http admin auth in `backend_users` using `./bcrypt-password.sh <admin username>` then get the base64 of it using `echo -n 'my-bcrypt-password' | base64`
 6. Repeat the previous step for each instance: `ansible-vault create secret_vars/myhostname.tld.yml  --vault-password-file "./.vault_password"`.
 Instance's specific secrets.

 ### III.
-Initial configuration for freshly created instance
+Initial configuration for freshly created instance (bootstrap configuration)

 Each newly created instance needs to be configured by ansible using a dedicated preparation playbook.